 In this recipe, we’ve also included tips and tricks for putting together the absolute best veggie platter to fit any holiday.
 Need an Easter Veggie Tray?
 Fill ‘er up with spring favorites like asparagus, radishes and snap peas.
 Or, for a Thanksgiving Veggie Tray hollow out mini pumpkins to serve your dips in.

-Ingredients in this Holiday Veggie Tray
+Ingredients in this Vegetable Tray

 Best Veggie Tray Vegetables